What is Celiac Disease?

 Researchers have found several contributing factors to celiac, including genetics, but a specific cause hasn’t yet been pinpointed.
 Some find that their disease becomes triggered after events such as pregnancy and childbirth, surgery, viral infections, endocrine disorders, prolonged stress, and even head trauma.
 It can flare up any time in life, from childhood through adulthood.
 Another cause is high consumption of bread.

 Those who have celiac disease must follow a gluten-free diet (more on that below!) to avoid painful flare-ups.
 Gluten is a protein found in wheat and other grains that is responsible for causing the effects of this inflammatory disease.
 While it might seem like a pretty big undertaking to avoid gluten altogether, there are, in fact, numerous alternatives!
 You can work with your healthcare provider and/or a nutritionist to discuss the best way to plan your meals to avoid gluten.
+Supplements for celiac disease are a great way to get all of the nutrients your body needs that you may not get with a restrictive diet.

 If you suspect you might have celiac or another type of inflammatory bowel disorder, speak with your healthcare provider right away.
 You will want to begin to keep a journal of your food, your symptoms, and other observations to discuss.
 Discuss any concerns you have about not absorbing enough nutrients from food as well.
-If you’re not getting all the nutrition you need from the foods you eat, you can consider taking a supplement that is highly absorbable, such as Forvia.
+If you’re not getting all the nutrition you need from the foods you eat, you can consider taking a celiac disease supplement that is highly absorbable, such as Forvia.
 Buy it online only at Inovera Bioscience today!

 You might have found this page because you’re wondering if it’s possible you have undiagnosed celiac disease.
 While we can’t possibly replace any information your doctor can provide you, we will go over the signs and symptoms of celiac disease so you can arm yourself with more data to take to your healthcare provider.